Loading…

 The terms and conditions will be commercial in nature.
 The key terms are provided below:

-- Size / Principal Amount – the loan will be provided by way of two loan facilities: an unsecured facility equal to no more than 80% of the aggregate loan and a secured facility equal to no less than 20% of the aggregate loan amount.
-The minimum aggregate loan will be $60 million.
-The loan may be advanced in tranches, once per fiscal quarter over 12 months;
+• Size / Principal Amount– the loan will be provided by way of two loan facilities: an unsecured facility equal to 75% of the aggregate loan; and a secured facility equal to 25% of the aggregate loan amount.
+The minimum aggregate loan will be $30 million.
+The loan may be advanced in tranches, once per fiscal quarter, during a 36‑month availability period.

-- Interest Rate – with respect to the unsecured facility, Term CORRA (three months) plus a predetermined premium, payable on calendar quarters in arrears.
-The premium to Term CORRA will increase by 200 bps per annum.
-Interest may be paid in-kind for the first two years of the loan.
-For the secured facility, the interest rate will be the interest rate of the borrower’s existing secured debt;
+• Interest Rate– with respect to the unsecured facility, Term CORRA (three months) plus 200bps, payable on calendar quarters in arrears.
+Beginning on each anniversary of closing, the margin will step up by 200bps per annum, up to a maximum of Term CORRA (three months) + 1000bps.
+Interest may be paid in‑kind for the first two years of the loan (subject to no default).
+For the secured facility, the interest rate will be the interest rate of the borrower’s existing secured term debt.

-- Term – the duration of the unsecured facility will be five years.
+• Term– the duration of the unsecured facility will be seven (7) years.
 The duration of the secured loan facility will match that of the borrower’s existing secured debt.
-The borrower may prepay the loans and accrued interest at any time without penalty;
+The borrower may prepay the loans and accrued interest at any time without penalty.

-- Covenants – the borrower will be subject to certain affirmative covenants while the loan is outstanding including: (i) performance of obligations under existing pension plans; (ii) performance of material obligations under applicable collective bargaining agreements; and (iii) publishing an annual climate related financial disclosure report, highlighting how corporate governance, strategies, policies and practices will help manage climate-related risks and opportunities and contribute to achieving Canada’s climate commitments;
+• Covenants– the borrower will be subject to certain affirmative covenants while the loan is outstanding including: (i) performance of obligations under existing pension plans; (ii) performance of material obligations under applicable collective bargaining agreements; and (iii) publishing an annual climate related financial disclosure report, highlighting how corporate governance, strategies, policies and practices will help manage climate-related risks and opportunities and contribute to achieving Canada’s climate commitments. (first report due by June 2026; aligned to TCFD recommendations; supporting Paris Agreement and net‑zero by 2050 goals).

-- Governance – CEEFC will reserve the right to appoint an observer to the board of the borrower; and
+• Governance– CEEFC will reserve the right to appoint an observer to the board of the borrower.

-- Conditions – certain conditions will need to be satisfied before the initial advance of funds, which will include certain waivers from existing lenders or bondholders of the borrower.
+• Conditions– certain conditions will need to be satisfied before the initial advance of funds, which will include certain waivers from existing lenders or bondholders of the borrower, intercreditor arrangements on terms acceptable to CEEFC, security documentation and registrations (for the secured facility), and customary corporate, AML and legal opinions.

 How will CEEFC be compensated?

-In addition, the borrower will pay a transaction fee to CEEFC on the closing date.
+In addition, the borrower will pay a 25bps transaction fee to CEEFC on the closing date and reimburse CEEFC for costs and expenses, including advisor fees.